david-chulde/JavaScript-Programa3/README.md

 1. In the same folder as the project, create a file called Dockerfile (without extension).
 2. Add the following content to the Dockerfile:

-FROM  node:14
+FROM nginx:alpine

-WORKDIR /usr/src/app
+COPY index.html /usr/share/nginx/html/index.html

-COPY . .
+EXPOSE 80

-CMD ["node", "app.js"]
+CMD ["nginx", "-g", "daemon off;"]

 #### Step 2: Build the Docker Image